CodingNomads/data-science-machine-learning/capstone_docs/capstone_report_format.md

 ### Metrics

 What metrics are you using to evaluate your model?
 Why?
-Describe what the metrics are what they do.
+Describe what the metrics are measuring (you can show equations or not, your choice) and why that metric suits your problem well.

 ### Experiments